rryam/FoundationModelsKit/README.md

 1. **Use Safe Estimates:** Always use `safeEstimatedTokenCount` for critical decisions to account for estimation variance
 2. **Set Conservative Thresholds:** Default 70% threshold provides buffer for response generation
-3. **Preserve Instructions:** The sliding window always keeps system instructions for consistency
+3. **Preserve Instructions:** The sliding window attempts to keep the first system instructions entry for consistency, provided it fits within the token budget
 4. **Monitor Long Conversations:** Check token counts periodically in chat applications

 #### Example: Chat with Token Management